5gon12eder/msc-graphstudy/README.md

 The `httpd` target starts a local web server listening on port 8000 and serves visualization and other useful insights into the current data base.  ([Check it out!](http://localhost:8000)) It won't show any results of the `eval` runs, though.
 These are only stores in various JSON files in the `./eval/` directory.
+The server process automatically forks to the background.
+In order to shut it down again, send it `SIGINT`.
+Its process ID will written to a file `${bindir}/.httpd.pid` and also printed at startup.
+If you find a server still running and cannot figure out which process it is, visit `http://localhost:${port}/about/` and look for a line that says &ldquo;Process-ID&rdquo;.
+The default `${port}` is 8000.
+Once you know the process ID `${pid}` shut the server down like so:

+    $ kill -s INT ${pid}

 The `eval` target runs all available evaluation experiments while the `eval-cross-valid` target only runs the normal (full) cross-validation while the `eval-puncture` target will only run the (reduced) cross-validation experiments for